Oluwateezzy/alx-rust-programming/README.md

 ## Contributing

-This appears to be part of an learning curriculum.
-If you're working through these examples:

 1. Try to understand each concept before moving to the next
 2. Experiment with the code by making small modifications
 3. Pay attention to compiler error messages - they're very helpful in Rust